Flutterwave/Node-v3/documentation/billPayments.md

 ##  Validate bill service

-This describes  how to validate services like DSTV smartcard no, Meter number etc.
+This section describes how to validate services like DSTV smartcard no, Meter number etc.

 ```javascript